commonsense/CommonConsensus/README.md

-% CommonConsensus Documentation
+# CommonConsensus Documentation
-% Dustin Smith
-% Revised 26 Oct 2009

-\newcommand{\cc}{\textsc{CommonConesnus}}

-# Getting up and running
+## Getting up and running

-There are two components to \cc: the *game client*, a Flash "swif" file, `CommonConsenus.swf`, and the *web server*, a collection of Python files using the [Django](http://djangoproject.com) web application framework.
+There are two components to **CommonConsensus**: the *game client*, a Flash "swif" file, `CommonConsenus.swf`, and the *web server*, a collection of Python files using the [Django](http://djangoproject.com) web application framework.
 All of the data is stored in a [SQLite](http://sqlite.org) database, which takes the form of the text file `common_consensus.db`.

 To run the server, you will need: